Laelapa/PlateOps/README.md

 - Database schema uses foreign keys and check constraints for referential integrity.

 >[!IMPORTANT]
->**Fly.io**: The project is currently configured for deployment on [fly.io](https://fly.io) and utilizes platform-specific headers like [`Fly-Client-IP`](https://fly.io/docs/networking/request-headers/#fly-client-ip).
+>The project is currently configured for deployment on [fly.io](https://fly.io) and utilizes platform-specific headers like [`Fly-Client-IP`](https://fly.io/docs/networking/request-headers/#fly-client-ip).
 For deployments elsewhere this needs to be taken into consideration, as at best they won't be set and at worst they could be spoofed by users.

 ---

 ## Development Notes

-- **Tests**: (To be expanded) Unit and integration tests are planned for all major components.
 - **Error Handling**: All errors are logged; user-facing errors don't broadcast sensitive details.
-- **Extensibility**: The codebase is designed for adding new food/inventory/recipe endpoints in the code, synergistic microservices via pub/sub and API, or attaching external integrations such as front-ends to the API.
+- **Extensibility**: The codebase is designed for adding new food/inventory/recipe endpoints, synergistic microservices via pub/sub and API, or attaching external integrations such as front-ends to the API.
 - **Contributions**: Please open issues, discussions, or PRs to discuss features, bugs, or improvements.

 ---

-*The gopher mascot is a derivative work based on the Go gopher by Renee French (https://reneefrench.blogspot.com/) which carries the Creative Commons 4.0 Attributions license*
+*The gopher mascot is a derivative work based on the Go gopher by Renee French (https://reneefrench.blogspot.com/) which carries the Creative Commons 4.0 Attributions license.*